Mattel beats profit estimates as cost cuts take hold

 Major retailer Target Corp (TGT.N) also said toy sales during the period were flat, as launches of new original products and brands slowed.

-Kreiz told Reuters it was still too early to tell how the coronavirus outbreak would affect supply to other countries with the company’s Chinese manufacturing options currently closed.
+Chief Financial Officer Joseph Euteneuer, on a conference call with analysts, said the coronavirus outbreak would likely cause production delays in China, which may impact Mattel’s first quarter results.

-However, he added that Mattel’s “Baby Yoda” plush toy, based on a viral sensation character from the “The Mandalorian” Star Wars series on Disney+, is still on schedule to hit shelves in April.
+However, Kreiz told Reuters that Mattel’s “Baby Yoda” plush toy, based on a viral sensation character from the “The Mandalorian” Star Wars series on Disney+, is still on schedule to hit shelves in April.

+Mattel also said its iconic children’s series “Thomas & Friends” will move to Netflix (NFLX.O) from Nickelodeon in the United States later this year.

+The move is part of Mattel’s strategy to turnaround sales of toys based on the 75-year old talking tank engine, which Euteneuer said “fell off the track”.